sonikjs/sonik/README.md

 ## Features

-- **File-based routing** - Now, your can create a large app by separating concerns.
+- **File-based routing** - Now, you can create a large app by separating concerns.
 - **Fast SSR** - Supports only Server-Side Rendering.
 Rendering is ultra-fast thanks to Hono.
 - **No JavaScript** - By default, there's no need for JavaScript.
 Nothing loads.
 - **Island hydration** - If you want interaction, create an island.
 JavaScript is hydrated only for that island.